msalvalaglio/Molecular_Thermodynamics_Notebook/_sources/index.md

 This is a collection of notes and exercises associated with the Molecular Thermodynamics Course, part of the MEng/MSc ChemEng curriculum at UCL (https://www.ucl.ac.uk/chemical-engineering/).

-These note are intended a complement to the lecture material available to UCL students.
+These note are intended as a complement to the lecture material available to UCL students.

 ```{admonition} Contribute to evolve these notes!